-For Matt Bloomer, Q8Oils Technical Manager, the answer is quite a lot!
-Matt has compiled a paper to give you the key facts about aluminium, from its properties and classification to important considerations in the machining process.
+At Q8Oils, the answer is quite a lot!
+We have produced a paper to give you the key facts about aluminium, from its properties and classification to important considerations in the machining process.

 Aluminium is the world’s third most abundant element after oxygen and silicon and makes up around 8% of the earth’s crust.
 It’s a vital material in many industries from aerospace and automotive to the construction, electrical and consumer sectors.
-Global demand is growing steadily and in the automotive industry alone, between 2014 and 2020 it is predicted that consumption will have doubled.
+Global demand is growing strongly, especially in the automotive industry where demand is accelerating rapidly as aluminium replaces heavier steels.

-Aluminium is commonly mixed with other metals to form alloys and the paper explains how the Aluminium Association classifies wrought and cast aluminum, and its designation system.
+Aluminium is commonly mixed with other metals to form alloys and the paper explains how the Aluminium Association classifies wrought and cast aluminium, and its designation system.

 The requirements for machining aluminium, and the best type of metalworking fluid to use, are dictated by the type of aluminium alloy and the process.
 There are many tests to determine the characteristics of a metalworking fluid, not just its lubricity but also stain protection, cleanliness and emulsion stability.